bumptech/redis-haskell/README.md

     $ cd redis-haskell
     $ cabal install

+If Cabal complains of a missing `"Missing C library: uuid"`, then (on Ubuntu/Debian):

+    $ sudo apt-get install uuid-dev

-And update your project's `.cabal` file to include:
+And finally update your project's `.cabal` file to include:

     ,redis-haskell >= 0.0.3.2